gaya3senanayake/Engineering_of_ML/README.md

 Send Prediction Request via cURL.
 After KServe has deployed the model, you can send predictions to it using cURL.

 🔄 Summary of the Pipeline

-Train and save model using MLflow
+-Train and save model using MLflow
-Serve model using MLServer
+-Serve model using MLServer
-Deploy model with KServe for scalable, Kubernetes-based serving Send predictions via API to KServe
+-Deploy model with KServe for scalable, Kubernetes-based serving -Send predictions via API to KServe

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Visualization of Results